SPS360G/MC-DND-MOD/README.md

 - [ ] Skills
 - [ ] Structures
 - [ ] Magic Items (lots)
+- [ ] If we update to 1.17 or beyond we will add copper varients
 - [ ] More
 - [X] CUM